Tamron 17-28mm f/2.8 Di III RXD Full Review

-Again, no test patterns or brick walls unless absolutely necessary, and no figures with graphs and test benches you can find on other reviews.
-We will mainly discover what we can expect from this zoom lens in the field.
+Again, no test charts or brick walls unless they are really useful, and no graphs or lab-style figures like the ones you’ll find in other reviews.
+Here, the goal is mainly to see what this zoom lens can deliver in the field.

-The images displayed in this article are from RAWs processed with DxO Photolab 5 with standard color rendering, except for the ones shown in the gallery.
-As was the case with the 20 and 24mm f/2.8, I am not sponsored by Tamron.
-The lens was purchased in a store with my own money at a price you could find in any store by yourself.
+The images shown in this article come from RAW files processed in DxO PhotoLab 5 with standard color rendering, except for the images displayed in the gallery.
+As with the 20mm and 24mm f/2.8 reviews, this article is not sponsored by Tamron.
+I bought the lens in a store with my own money, at a price anyone could find in a regular shop.

-If you want to know more, I invite you to visit our page covering all Sony FE lenses for full frame cameras.
+If you want to know more, I invite you to visit our page listing all Sony FE lenses for full-frame cameras.

-Maximum aperture is not a consideration between these 3 lenses as they all have the same f/2.8 aperture, the same 67mm filter diameter, and the same RXD motor.
-Taking into account physical criteria, it will also be difficult to decide between the prime duo and the zoom lens since the 20 and 24mm lenses, paired together, are about the same weight and size, in the bag, as the zoom lens itself.
-On the other hand, taken separately, the prime lenses are more interesting and carry a lower price tag than the zoom lens alongside a 1:2 magnification ratio which will come in handy should you want to explore “macro” photography.
-Hence, the zoom lens keeps its advantage in terms of versatility, while the fixed-focus lenses will be appropriate if you are looking for a unique field of view and a high image quality at a reasonable price.
-Indeed, the zoom lens lags behind in terms of image quality.
+Maximum aperture will not help you decide between these three lenses, as they all offer the same f/2.8 aperture, the same 67mm filter diameter, and the same RXD motor.
+Physical criteria are not enough to settle the debate either, since the 20mm and 24mm primes together are roughly the same weight and size in a bag as the zoom lens alone.
+Taken separately, however, the primes are more appealing: they are cheaper than the zoom and offer a 1:2 magnification ratio, which can be handy if you want to explore close-up or “macro-style” photography.
+The zoom lens keeps the advantage in terms of versatility, while the primes make more sense if you want one specific field of view and strong image quality at a reasonable price.
+In terms of pure image quality, the zoom lens does fall slightly behind.

 Ergonomics, design, and handling

-To offer optically complex lenses while keeping a certain lightness, Tamron chose to build its lenses out of plastic.
-If, at first glance, it does not seem as robust and durable as the metal or alloy build found on Sigma / Sony G/GM series lenses, this is a high-quality plastic and Tamron has been trying for a few years to offer an all-weather build for most of its lenses.
-So, there are several seals on both the bayonet and the inside of the barrel.
-Amongst its 13 lenses, there are 3 low dispersion lenses (2 LD and 1 XLD) and 3 aspherical ones (2 molded and 1 composite) ensuring good behavior from the lens against flare and chromatic aberrations.
-The 9-blade diaphragm ensures a well-rounded bokeh.
-Considering identical maximum aperture, we can even expect it to be better than with the one of the 20 and 24mm prime lenses which only has 7 blades.
-However, we could also guess that Tamron considered use of its zoom lens at medium apertures (f/5.6-f/8) mostly, and use of its fixed lenses at large apertures (f/2.8-f/4).
-Image quality test results tend to justify this practice.
+To design optically complex lenses while keeping the weight down, Tamron chose a plastic construction.
+At first glance, it may not feel as robust or durable as the metal or alloy builds found on Sigma or Sony G/GM lenses, but this is high-quality plastic, and Tamron has been working for several years to make most of its lenses weather-resistant.
+There are several seals, both around the bayonet and inside the barrel.
+The optical formula includes 13 elements, with 3 low-dispersion elements (2 LD and 1 XLD) and 3 aspherical elements (2 molded and 1 hybrid), designed to help control flare and chromatic aberrations.
+The 9-blade diaphragm should also produce relatively round bokeh.
+With the same maximum aperture, we can even expect it to look better than on the 20mm and 24mm primes, which only use 7 blades.
+That said, Tamron probably designed the zoom primarily for use at medium apertures (f/5.6-f/8), while the primes are more likely to be used at wider apertures (f/2.8-f/4).
+The image quality tests tend to support that idea.

-The zoom lens’s plastic build allows it to be very light with a 420g weight compared to most f/2.8 zoom lenses of this type which tend to weigh between 600 to 800g (or more).
-Its weight and dimensions allow it to offer good balance with all Sony full frame cameras, including the A7C, which is quite a nice thing to have while on the ground.
+The plastic build also keeps the zoom very light, at just 420g, compared with most f/2.8 zooms of this type, which often weigh between 600 and 800g, or even more.
+Its weight and dimensions give it good balance on all Sony full-frame cameras, including the A7C, which is very nice in the field.
 Many videographers have also adopted it for vlogging.

-As is the case with prime lenses, the lens barrel offers the bare minimum.
-It’s a zoom lens with just a zoom ring and a focus ring…and that’s all folks!
-No switch, no customizable button, no optical stabilization and therefore no mode for this function obviously, and no marking other than 17, 20, 24 and 28 mm focal lengths under the zoom ring.
-Tamron offers here a simple lens made for “point-and-shoot” photography: you choose focal length for framing, manual focus if necessary, and the rest is done by the camera.
+As with Tamron’s prime lenses, the barrel offers the bare minimum.
+This is a zoom lens with just a zoom ring and a focus ring… and that’s it!
+No switch, no customizable button, no optical stabilization, so obviously no stabilization mode, and no markings apart from the 17, 20, 24, and 28mm focal lengths below the zoom ring.
+Tamron offers a simple lens designed for straightforward shooting: choose your focal length, focus manually if needed, and let the camera handle the rest.

-The lens hood is also made of plastic, not very reassuring as far as solidity is concerned, but on the bright side, it’s not too heavy.
-For example, the Sigma I contemporary series’ lens hoods flirt with 100g which represents almost a 1/4 of the weight of this 17-28mm lens!
-Tamron doesn’t provide a lens pouch either, contrary to what they used to do with the f/2.8 zoom lenses even though they had already given up with the latest 17-35mm, 35-150mm, and 70-210mm DSLR lenses.
+The lens hood is also made of plastic.
+It does not feel especially reassuring in terms of durability, but on the plus side, it is very light.
+For comparison, the hoods on Sigma’s I Series Contemporary lenses flirt with 100g, which is almost a quarter of the weight of this 17-28mm!
+Tamron does not include a lens pouch either, unlike what it used to provide with some f/2.8 zoom lenses, even though the brand had already dropped it from its latest 17-35mm, 35-150mm, and 70-210mm DSLR lenses.

 Autofocus

-All things being equal, focus is fast in AF-S mode.
-Indeed, while we do not reach the speed of either Sony GM’s nor the brand’s recent 16-35mm f/4 G, with this kind of lens, it will be less of a problem to have a slower AF as it is quite popular for capturing architectural or landscape pictures.
-However, accuracy is not at its best, at least on mine, and it often shifts focus behind the subject.
-This is particularly annoying when shooting close subjects.
-The depth of field being shorter, the slightest shift may be more easily noticeable.
-However, regarding distant subjects, or if you manually focus with the help of focus peaking and the magnifying glass, that will not be a problem anymore.
+All things considered, focusing is fast in AF-S mode.
+It does not reach the speed of Sony GM lenses or the brand’s more recent 16-35mm f/4 G, but with this type of lens, a slightly slower autofocus is less of a problem, as it is mostly used for architecture or landscape photography.
+Accuracy, however, is not perfect, at least on my copy, and focus often shifts slightly behind the subject.
+This becomes particularly annoying when shooting close subjects.
+Because the depth of field is shallower at close range, even a small shift is easier to notice.
+For distant subjects, or if you use manual focus with focus peaking and magnification, this will no longer be much of an issue.

 Image quality

-I’m not showing you the same images I took with my A7 IV, because as said earlier, the result is identical, even though differences may be less visible on a less pixelated sensor.
+I’m not showing the same images taken with my A7 IV, because as mentioned earlier, the results are essentially identical, even if the differences are less obvious on a lower-resolution sensor.

 Bokeh

-Bokeh is not particularly what we are looking for on a wide-angle lens, but as you get closer to a subject, you can get a nice blur.
-The 17-28mm Tamron’s bokeh is quite good for a lens of this type, as it is not too hard.
-However, the bokeh rings are not well defined.
-A prime lens with large aperture is definitely better if you like blurry backgrounds.
+Bokeh is not usually what we look for in a wide-angle lens, but if you get close enough to your subject, you can still create a nice background blur.
+The Tamron 17-28mm produces pleasant bokeh for a lens of this type, without looking too harsh.
+The bokeh rings, however, are not especially well defined.
+If you really enjoy blurry backgrounds, a bright prime lens will clearly do better.

-If you want to see some images shot with this lens, I invite you to delight yourself with this mini gallery!
+If you want to see more images shot with this lens, have a look at this mini gallery!
 Have a look

 Distortion

-Distortion is strong at shortest focal lengths and reverses when zooming in.
+Distortion is strong at the shortest focal lengths and reverses as you zoom in.

 And at 28mm…